The Industrialization of Software

 But here’s the thing about AI - it’s already deeper than most of us in most things.
 It has read every Stack Overflow answer, every GitHub repo, every tutorial.
 It doesn’t forget.
 It doesn’t get rusty.

 The job market tells a contradictory story.
-AI specialist roles are growing at 74% annually.
-Demand is hot for engineers in AI/ML, MLOps, and cloud infrastructure.
+The World Economic Forum projects AI and machine learning specialists among the fastest-growing roles through 2030, with demand growing around 40%.
+Hiring is hot for engineers in AI/ML, MLOps, and cloud infrastructure.
 But generic full-stack roles are cooling.

 The tension is visible in Africa’s growing tech ecosystem.
-There are over 716,000 programmers across the continent, but Africa needs 4.5 million skilled developers by 2025 to meet demand.
+Google and Accenture counted over 716,000 professional developers across the continent in 2021 - a pool growing every year, yet still far short of what the continent’s own digital transformation demands.
 Global recruiters say niche roles - site reliability engineering, cloud and AI systems - offer the best opportunities.

 But specialization alone isn’t enough.
 One recruiter described senior African developers taking mid-level roles abroad because their experience doesn’t include large-scale AI infrastructure.
 Those who break through do so by “stacking scarce skills” - combining specializations in ways that create unique value.